R0mb0/Classic-synchronizzazion-problems/CONTRIBUTING.md

 ## Contributing code/Pull-Request

-We welcome contribution, this can be done by starting a pull-request.
+The community welcomes contribution, this can be done by starting a pull-request.
 You can contribute by updating the package content or styling, code ( .cls file), or both.